bayanalbassam/Data-Science-Blog-Post/README.md

 # 4. Results:

-The main findings of the analysis can be found here <a href="https://medium.com/@byooon1990/what-make-patients-show-up-not-show-up-to-their-pre-scheduled-appointment-2d85c9bc29e6" a>
+The main findings of the analysis can be found here permalink: https://medium.com/@byooon1990/what-make-patients-show-up-not-show-up-to-their-pre-scheduled-appointment-2d85c9bc29e6

 # 5. Licensing, Authors, and Acknowledgements